 Mr. Moore is a partner in the firm.
-Mr. Moore’s practice focuses on policyholder insurance coverage litigation against the world’s largest insurers, defending technology companies in dealer/vendor disputes, the defense of class actions, and intellectual property disputes with an emphasis on entertainment litigation.
+Mr. Moore’s practice focuses on policyholder insurance coverage litigation against the world’s largest insurers, defending technology companies in high-stakes commercial disputes, the defense of class actions, and entertainment litigation.
 Mr. Moore has brought and defended cases in Washington, New York, California, Delaware, Illinois, Massachusetts, Oregon, Alaska, Kentucky, Alabama, Rhode Island, and Iowa, both on the federal and state level.
-His current and past clients include Fortune 500 Companies like T-Mobile, Amazon.com, AT&T, USAA, zulily, and REI, as well as the band Nirvana.

-Mr. Moore has won every case that he has taken to trial and has recovered almost a quarter of a billion dollars in insurance proceeds for his policyholder clients, including $20,000,000 in the past year alone.
-He is widely recognized as one of the preeminent coverage lawyers in the Pacific Northwest and Washington Law and Politics magazine selected Mr. Moore as a Washington “Super Lawyer” every year between 2008 and 2015.
+Mr. Moore has won every case that he has taken to trial or arbitration and has recovered almost a billion dollars in insurance proceeds for his policyholder clients, including $150,000,000 in the past year alone.
+He has won every appellate case in which he has served as lead counsel, including recent cases before the Washington Court of Appeals, the Washington Supreme Court, and the Ninth Circuit.
+He is widely recognized as one of the preeminent coverage lawyers in the Pacific Northwest and Washington Law and Politics magazine selected Mr. Moore as a Washington “Super Lawyer” virtually every year since 2008, including the past three years.

 Cingular Wireless Services, Inc. v.
 Federal Insurance Company – Successfully tried claims against Chubb subsidiary to verdict in a multi-week jury trial, securing a jury verdict on all counts, an award in excess of $10 million, and one of the first findings of bad faith against a directors and officers liability insurer.

 Courtney Love v.
-Nirvana, L.L.C., David Grohl, and Krist Novoselic – Successfully defended Dave Grohl, Krist Novoselic, and Nirvana L.L.C. against various claims brought by Courtney Love in an attempt to dissolve Nirvana L.L.C. and gain control over the Nirvana music catalog.
+Nirvana, L.L.C., David Grohl, and Krist Novoselic – Successfully defended Dave Grohl, Krist Novoselic, and Nirvana L.L.C. against various claims brought by Courtney Love in an attempt to gain control over the Nirvana music catalog.

 F.C.
 Bloxom v.
 Fireman’s Fund – Tried coverage and bad faith claims against Fireman’s Fund to verdict, securing a jury verdict on all counts, and one of the first ever findings of bad faith against an insurer under Washington’s Insurance Fair Conduct Act.

 HK Wireless v.
-T-Mobile – Sucessfully defended T-Mobile against multi-million dollar claim asserted by former dealer, winning the case outright on summary judgment.
+T-Mobile – Successfully defended T-Mobile against multi-million dollar claim asserted by former dealer, winning the case outright on summary judgment.

 JEC v.
-Queensryche – Successfully defended the members of the band Queensryche from claims alleged by a Japanese concert promoter regarding the cancellation of a proposed tour of Japan by Queensryche after the events of 9/11.
+Queensryche – Successfully defended the members of the band Queensryche from claims alleged by a Japanese concert promoter regarding the cancellation of a proposed tour of Japan.